mode80/mode80.github.io/7-langs-in-12-months.md

 Slow?
 I thought Swift was an LLVM-compiled flavor-of-C kindof thing?

 All I know is my "line-by-line" translation of Yahtzeebot for Swift ran for over 4 hours.
 I got that down to 1.5 hours after compiling with aggressive compiler flags that I scrounged off the internet.
 I didn't like that I couldn't selectively apply those optimizations *in code* like I could with Julia's `@inbounds` prefix for example.
 To the extent you can do this at all in Swift, you're really punished with parameter names like `unsafeUninitializedCapacity:...`.
-Whew.
+Yikes.
 I'd need a wider monitor.

 API naming aside, Swift syntax is "almost" pretty.
 You do need curly braces but get to ditch semicolons.
 Variable types are mosty inferred.
 The syntax is less verbose than C# where Swift has less punctuation and constructor ceremony.
 The `x...y` syntax is handy for ranges.
 Loops in the style of `for object in collection` are typical versus looping indexes.
 It doesn't hurt my eyes too badly.

 I was prepared to write some of my own machine learning "library" code.
 But I was surprised to find so little support for basic numerics in the standard library.
 If you want to `sum()` over an array without reduce, you write it yourself.
 Want `unique()` items from a list?
 Write it yourself, or reach for a package.
-It's cool that I can define my own operators, but do I really want to craft my own `**` operator for ints so that `Int(pow(Float(x),Float(y))` can instead be `x**y`?
+It's cool that I can define my own operators, but do I really want to need my own `**` operator for ints so that `Int(pow(Float(x),Float(y))` can instead be `x**y`?

 Some brave language design choices were made with Swift.
 Some of them were... not to my liking.
 You _must_ name every parameter when calling a function (unless you shove underscores all around your function definitions).
 This feels unnecessary in world where you can have your IDE display the parameter names at the call site for you.